RHabereder/twitch-countdown-timer/README.md

 #### AddTimeViaCommand

-This action adds Time to the current timer via a command as described in #add-time
+This action adds Time to the current timer via a command as described in [Add Time](#add-time)

 #### CountdownTimer